 For the diving enthusiast who’s ready to check some things off their bucket list.
 Think: mantas, seahorses, Rescue diver certification and more!
 You will love exploring the magic of Indonesia, taking in the culture and beautiful landscapes as you dive with new friends.Enroll Now Live Chat Schedule a Call

-After traveling halfway around the world, head to your home for the first week–Pemuteran, a quaint Indonesian fishing village.
-Explore the underwater treasures of the northern dive sites, participating in your first ever muck dive, an amazing opportunity to spot some rare and hard to find sea creatures like frogfish and scorpion fish.
-Then, jump right into your certification earning by beginning the Advanced Open Water, Rescue and EFR coursework.
-Take a break to partner with Project AWARE and conduct a Dive Against Debris, an underwater trash cleanup that helps collect data on the types of trash plaguing our oceans.
-Feeling refreshed and confident after our first dives and rewarding service work, we head east, stopping along the way to hike to a picturesque remote waterfall.
+After traveling halfway around the world, head to your home for the first week, Pemuteran, a quaint Indonesian fishing village.
+Explore the underwater treasures of the northern dive sites, participating in your first ever muck dive – an amazing opportunity to spot rare frogfish and scorpion fish.
+Then, jump right into your dive certifications by beginning the PADI Advanced Open Water and Emergency First Responder coursework.
+Take a break to partner with Project AWARE and conduct a Dive Against Debris, an underwater trash cleanup that helps collect data on the types of trash plaguing the world’s oceans.
+Feeling refreshed and confident after your first dives, you head east, stopping along the way to hike to a picturesque remote waterfall.

-Dive even deeper into the waters of Gili Air, Gili Meno and Gili Trawangan during a two-day freediving class.
-You’ll take off from at least seven different sites with chances to spot dozens of marine species, including leopard sharks, pygmy seahorses and ribbon eels.
-Help build an artificial reef system as a service project and earn your Freediver Level 1 certification by learning kicking, equalization and breathing techniques, as well as freediving up to 18 meters.
-Join your group in a community service project and spend your final night watching the sun drop into the Bali Sea, reflecting together on your experiences during the trip.
+Dive even deeper into the waters of Gili Air, Gili Meno and Gili Trawangan.
+Help build an artificial reef system known as a Bio Rock, and earn your Freediver Level 1 certification by learning the breathing techniques to freedive up to 60 feet.
+Join your new friends as you spend the final night watching the sun drop into the Bali Sea, reflecting on everything that you have learned about Bali and one another.